The small Deborah number limit for the compressible fluid-particle flows

 \subsubsection{Estimates of fluid part of the remainder system}

 The goal of this subsection is to obtain the energy estimate of the fluid part of the remainder system \eqref{Remainder equations}.
-To achieve this, we propose a hyperbolic-parabolic coupled system of $a$ and $b$ motivated by \cite{CJADRJMA11}: for $1\leq i,j\leq 3$,
+To achieve this, we propose the following hyperbolic-parabolic coupled system: for $1\leq i,j\leq 3$,

-where $\Gamma_{ij}(g)$, $R_{4i}$, $R_{5i}$, and $l$ are defined as follows:
+where $\Gamma_{ij}(g)$, $R_{4i}$, and $R_{5i}$ are defined as follows: